 US Bank Business Edge™ Cash Rewards Card

 If you own a business, US Bank would love to recruit you for a relatively new addition to their credit card lineup.
-With no annual fee, free employee cards, and a 3 percent cash-back rebate on gas purchases, your whole team can quickly rack up some significant savings.
+With no annual fee, free employee cards, and a 3 percent cash-back on gas net purchases, your whole team can quickly rack up some significant savings.
 Keep the card in good standing over time, and US Bank will even give you a 25 percent annual bonus based on your prior year's Cash Rewards, up to $250.
 This card also offers 3 percent cash back on cellular and office supply store net purchases and 1 percent back on other net purchases.

 BankAmericard Cash Rewards™ credit card